Generic Name: cefuroxime sodium

 Safety and effectiveness in pediatric patients below 3 months of age have not been established.
 Accumulation of other members of the cephalosporin class in newborn infants (with resulting prolongation of drug half-life) has been reported.

-Of the 1,914 subjects who received cefuroxime in 24 clinical studies of Cefuroxime for Injection, USP, 901 (47%) were 65 and over while 421 (22%) were 75 and over.
+Of the 1,914 subjects who received cefuroxime in 24 clinical studies of Cefuroxime for Injection, 901 (47%) were 65 years and older while 421 (22%) were 75 years and older.
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater susceptibility of some older individuals to drug effects cannot be ruled out.
 This drug is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function (see DOSAGE AND ADMINISTRATION).

-Local Reactions: Thrombophlebitis has occurred with IV administration in 1 in 60 patients.
+Thrombophlebitis has occurred with IV administration in 1 in 60 patients.

-Gastrointestinal: Gastrointestinal symptoms occurred in 1 in 150 patients and included diarrhea (1 in 220 patients) and nausea (1 in 440 patients).
+Gastrointestinal symptoms occurred in 1 in 150 patients and included diarrhea (1 in 220 patients) and nausea (1 in 440 patients).
 The onset of pseudomembranous colitis may occur during or after antibacterial treatment (see WARNINGS).

-Blood: A decrease in hemoglobin and hematocrit has been observed in 1 in 10 patients and transient eosinophilia in 1 in 14 patients.
+A decrease in hemoglobin and hematocrit has been observed in 1 in 10 patients and transient eosinophilia in 1 in 14 patients.
 Less common reactions seen were transient neutropenia (fewer than 1 in 100 patients) and leukopenia (1 in 750 patients).
 A similar pattern and incidence were seen with other cephalosporins used in controlled studies.
 As with other cephalosporins, there have been rare reports of thrombocytopenia.

-Hepatic: Transient rise in SGOT and SGPT (1 in 25 patients), alkaline phosphatase (1 in 50 patients), LDH (1 in 75 patients), and bilirubin (1 in 500 patients) levels has been noted.
+Transient rise in SGOT and SGPT (1 in 25 patients), alkaline phosphatase (1 in 50 patients), LDH (1 in 75 patients), and bilirubin (1 in 500 patients) levels has been noted.

-Kidney: Elevations in serum creatinine and/or blood urea nitrogen and a decreased creatinine clearance have been observed, but their relationship to cefuroxime is unknown.
+Elevations in serum creatinine and/or blood urea nitrogen and a decreased creatinine clearance have been observed, but their relationship to cefuroxime is unknown.

-Postmarketing Experience with Cefuroxime for Injection, USP Products
+Postmarketing Experience with Cefuroxime for Injection

-Immune System Disorders: Cutaneous vasculitis.
+Immune System Disorders

 Cephalosporin-class Adverse Reactions